 Registered Charity No.1101767

-With its charitable objects ‘Raising welfare funds through the performance of live music by Royal Air Force musicians’, the charity primarily organises fund raising concerts in locations where the bands might otherwise not be able to perform.
+With its charitable objects ‘raising welfare funds through the performance of live music by Royal Air Force musicians’, the charity primarily organises fund raising concerts in locations where the bands might otherwise not be able to perform.
 Through these concerts and the sale of RAF Music CDs and merchandise, the charity raises funds from which donations are also made to various RAF and other Service charities.
-However, as RAF musicians now routinely undertake operational deployments in support of H M Forces around the world, the charity also provides welfare support whilst deployed ‘out of area’.
+However, as RAF musicians routinely undertake deployments in support of H M Forces around the world, the charity also provides welfare support to personnel whilst deployed on ‘out of area’ operations.